Swiss Guard: Recruitment and service

-Those who are accepted serve for a minimum of two years.
-Regular guardsmen (halberdiers) receive a tax-free salary of EUR 1,300 per month (as of 2015) plus extra pay for hours worked overtime.
-In addition, accommodation and board are provided.
+Qualified candidates must apply to serve.
+Those who are accepted serve for a minimum of 26 months.
+Regular guardsmen (halberdiers) were paid a tax-free salary of €1,300 per month plus overtime in 2006.
+They also receive Vatican citizenship for the duration of their service.
+Accommodation and board are provided.
 Members of the guard are eligible for pontifical decorations.
 The Benemerenti medal is usually awarded after three years of faithful service.